samplchallenges/SAMPL7/host_guest/cyclodextrin_derivatives/guest_files/README.md

 # Guests for the SAMPL7 Cyclodextrin Derivatives Challenge

+Provided are the two guests for this challenge in MOL2 (.mol2), PDB (.pdb) and SDF (.sdf) format.
 Guests are trans-3-methylcyclohexanol and R-rimantadine hydrochloride, codenamed `g1` and `g2` respectively.

 ## What's here